DRFR0ST/libre-link-unofficial-api/README.md

 Please make sure that the email and password work with the [Libre Link Up](https://librelinkup.com/) mobile application before using them with this library.

 ## 📚 API
-The `LibreLinkClient` provides access to various modules:
+The `LibreLinkClient` provides access to following methods:

-- `client.login`: Interact with the login endpoint in Libre Link Up.
-- `client.me`: Get the cached current user.
-The login method must be called first.

 ### Methods